 Responsive mode priorities

-    BBSRC has a set of Council-wide strategic priority areas, described in our Strategic Plan.
+BBSRC has a set of Council-wide strategic priority areas.
 The responsive mode priorities reflect topics or activities within these broader strategic areas that we particularly wish to encourage and promote.
 They are:

 - Animal health

 - Bioenergy: generating new replacement fuels for a greener, sustainable future